Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e04_structured_outputs/README.md

-# Lesson 4: Structured outputs
+# Exercise 4: Structured outputs

-For this lesson, update the [chatbot logic](chatbot.py) so that answers are no longer free-text.
+For this exercise, update the [chatbot logic](chatbot.py) so that answers are no longer free-text.
 Instead we want the LLM to output an object describing a person, according to the class defined at the top of the file.

 ## Motivation